 Pizza fractions is such a fun way to learn

-This post will share the books & printables (including free ones from me) that I used to do this fun kids project.
+This post will share the books & printables (including a free one) that I used to do this fun kids project.

-We read a few pages of ‘Create your Own Pizzeria‘ and started with the section on creating a name, logo and restaurant design.
-Then we painted a large cardboard box and turned it into a pizza oven.
+First we started with a fun kids entrepreneur book called ‘Create your Own Pizzeria‘ .
+It focuses on creating a name, logo and restaurant design.
+Then we added in some extra fun by painting a large cardboard box to turn it into a pizza brick oven.

 Free Pizza Fraction Printables

 Here are the free fraction printables that we used.
-I also created a menu one for you.
+I also created a free menu for your kids to use

 - Learning House Pizza Fractions